30Piraten/snapflow/README.md

         from the terminal.
     4. Deploying infrastructure using Terraform:
-        - to deploy the defined AWS services config with terraform run  the following command: x
+        - To deploy the defined AWS services config with terraform run  the following command:

         ```
         terraform init && terraform validate